Ebazhanov/linkedin-skill-assessments-quizzes/autocad/autocad-quiz.md

 - [ ] Lineweight
 - [x] Linetype

 #### Q77.
-You selected multiple items and four of the items where not supposed to be selected.
+You selected multiple items and four of the items were not supposed to be selected.
 How do you deselect them?

 - [ ] Hold down Alt (Windows) or Option (Mac) and select the four items.
 - [ ] Hold down CTRL (Windows) or Command (Mac) and select the four items.